-The graph can be examined in more detail using the standard techniques available on your phone.
+The graph can be examined in more detail using the standard techniques available on your tablet or phone.

-(e.g. finger movements to zoom in or out, re-position the graph within the display, etc).
+(E.g., finger movements to zoom in or out, re-position the graph within the display, etc).

-Tap the back-arrow control on your phone (or the back-arrow on the display) to exit.
+Tap the back-arrow control to exit.